MagniteEngineering/fledge.polyfill/README.md

 ## Usage

+As of this moment, the polyfill is intended to work within the Chrome browser at a version greater than 91.
+There are several ways to invoke the polyfill, but given the modern capabilities of support required, the following is the recommended way to invoke the API.

 ### Interest Groups

-As of this moment, the polyfill is intended to work within the Chrome browser at a version greater than 91.
-There are several ways to invoke the polyfill, but given the modern capabilities of support required, the following is the recoommended way to invoke the API.

 ```html
 <script type="module">